Middlesbrough on Saturday 22nd September 2018 at 15:00

 What’s It like

-Away fans have moved to the east corner of the South stand.
-The leg room is OK and the view from the away stand is superb but the concourse behind the stand is narrow, and gets crowded at half time and before kick off.
-There’s a betting outlet and TV screens, showing Sky Sports (and the match itself once it starts).
+Swans fans are in the east corner of the South stand.
+The leg room is OK and the view from the away stand is superb but the concourse behind the stand is narrow and gets crowded at half time and before kick-off.

 A Trip to the North East

-Middlesbrough may not be people’s first choice to go away somewhere, but the surrounding area has a lot to offer.
+Middlesbrough is the longest trip of the 2018/19 season, so make the most of it and the surrounding area has a lot to offer.
 From the iconic Angel of the North to Lindisfarne Island, castles, museums and art galleries, there’s a lot to do in the area.
-Aladdin is at Middlesbrough Theatre (TS5 6SA), tickets start at £16.50.

 There’s loads of nightlife on offer in Middlesbrough, and especially Newcastle with bars, restaurants and clubs.
 For the more adventurous, there’s mountain biking, walking, canoeing and hiking.